openxc/vi-firmware/docs/definitions/mappings.rst

 ``handler`` - (optional) The name of a function that will be compiled with the firmware and should be applied to the entire raw message value (see :ref:`message-handlers`).

+``enabled`` - (optional, true by default) Enable or disable all processing of a CAN message.
+By default, a message is enabled.
+If this flag is false, the CAN message and all its signals will be left out of the generated source code.

 .. _message-handlers: